gaius-dev/gaius-docs/_source/pages/getting-started.md

 Gauis requires certain software to be installed on your local system:

 ###### .NET Runtime / SDK{.pt-1}
 Gaius is written in C# using .NET 5.0.
-As such you'll need to install the proper **.NET SDK** installed on your local machine in order to build and test your site locally.
+As such you'll need to install the proper **.NET SDK** on your local machine in order to build and test your site.
 Please visit the [.NET Download Page](https://dotnet.microsoft.com/download/dotnet/5.0) to download and install the .NET 5.0 SDK (latest version).

 For more information please consult the [.NET SDK Installation]({{site.url}}/) guide.